Inferra-Labs/Inferra-Labs/Artificial-Intelligence/README.md

 # 🤖 Artificial Intelligence

-Welcome to the brain of Code Beast.
+Welcome to the brain of Inferra Labs.
 This folder is home to all things AI — from simple logic to advanced neural networks.

 ### 📂 What You'll Find: